 Our hero has heard of “seppuku bluffs,” in which the act is never actually carried out but the samurai successfully requests money or favors.
 Our young man’s financial need is also very great.
 In one sad sequence the young hero goes shopping to buy three eggs for his wife and baby, is jostled by children and drops the eggs, and is so hungry that he falls to the ground and laps them up.

 And the young man hopes to use the same “seppuku bluff” tactic to obtain money for food and a doctor.
 The warrior code of the samurai has fallen so far and his need is so great, and resources so few, that it never occurs to him that he will be taken seriously and that the loan will not be forthcoming.
 This request is a terrible mistake.
 It is his misfortune that the House of Ii has heard of “seppuku bluffs” and are determined not to let this happen to them.
 They order him to commit seppuku on the spot.
 Astonished, terrified, he begs for 3 ryo, the bare minimum of what it would cost to obtain the services of a doctor for his wife and child.

 The samurai are outraged at his nerve, snarling at him, telling him he is pathetic, and again orders him to go through with his request.
-They insist that he bathe and put on the requisite kimono and hakama for seppuku. .
+They insist that he bathe and put on the requisite kimono and hakama for seppuku.

 Our young hero brandishes his bamboo sword.
 It does not soften the House of Ii.
 An agonizing sequence then follows in which our hero tries to cut his belly with a bamboo blade—blunt and wooden.
 Until he has the thought that if the bamboo breaks the shards may be sharp enough to cut him.
 His cries, and the gushing of the blood, and the relentless avid looking on of the entire House of Ii, make this an excruciating moment.

 We return to the elder samurai.
 He tells the Head of the House of Ii the story of his son in law and in short order, makes it clear that he feels that it is this house that has failed to show the minimum of human compassion and has betrayed the samurai code of honor.
 And that he has ambushed the ringleaders responsible for forcing seppuku on our young samurai—and that he has cut off their topknots, deeming it too far beneath him to take their heads.
 He contemptuously tosses the topknots, symbols of the retainers’ lost status, on the ground in the courtyard for all to see.

 In this film nature forecasts events.
 Whereas in other films 3D is used in a kitschy way, in this film 3D is used with a very light touch—with raindrops which begin torrential and then slow down and stop, becoming snow flakes turning to clumps, slowing down and falling delicately.
 Something ominous is about to happen.
 And it does.
 In true samurai drama fashion, finally, what we’ve been waiting for—war!
 On a small scale but war nevertheless.
 It begins with the retainers’ furtive return to the House of Ii, wearing filmy gray scarves over their heads to hide the absence of their topknots.

 And then everything explodes!
 The head of the House of Ii, in a rage over the humiliation of his retainers, shouts, “Slice him!”
 No, it isn’t fighting on the grand, warring nations scale, house against house, the way things used to be before the Tokugawa bakufu.
 The action is indeed violent, and powerful, and our hero is a powerful and charismatic killer.

 In fact it is shameful.
 The odds are hardly fair or reasonable.
 One heroic warrior against approximately 20 less than remarkable men in the courtyard of House Ii.
 But our hero fights brilliantly, and with a dull wooden bamboo sword.
 Cutting down the House of Ii relentlessly.
 And it is completely breathtaking and by the time he is cut down there are only five of the original 20+ Ii retainers left in the courtyard.